FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blog.md

 (1095, 2)
 ```

-Next, we will use Prophet Model and train the model on `train_data`.
+Next, we will use the Prophet Model and train the model on `train_data`.

 ```python
 # Train the Model on Train set.